astefas/FunkenJS/README.md

 For installing it globally use : npm install -g

 ## Examples for FunkenJS
-For an example on how to setup event listeners and orchestrate these events please see.
-When installed globally you could directly transfer that to use in your CLI
+For an example on how to setup event listeners and orchestrate these events please see:

 [FunkenJSTEST](https://github.com/astefas/FunkenJS/doc/examples/FunkenJSTEST.js)